Why Choose Us

 How Our Medical Malpractice Lawyers Prove Medical Malpractice Claims

-Compensable damages must exist.
+- Compensable Damages Must Exist.
 You must be able to show that the injury was considerable and resulted in consequences, like medical bills, wage loss, pain and suffering, and mental anguish.

 FAQs for Medical Malpractice Attorneys in Springfield

-- Delayed diagnosis
+- Delayed diagnosis,

-- Failing to diagnose
+- Failing to diagnose,

-- Failing to warn a patient of certain risks
+- Failing to warn a patient of certain risks,

-- Failing to order the right tests or mixing up tests
+- Failing to order the right tests or mixing up tests,

-- Failing to read test results accurately
+- Failing to read test results accurately,

-- Failing to act appropriately on the results of tests
+- Failing to act appropriately on the results of tests,

-- Failing to follow up with a patient
+- Failing to follow up with a patient,

-- Discharging a patient prematurely
+- Discharging a patient prematurely,

-- Prescribing the wrong medication or dosage
+- Prescribing the wrong medication or dosage,

-- Operating on the wrong body part
+- Operating on the wrong body part,

-- Leaving a foreign object in the body after surgery
+- Leaving a foreign object in the body after surgery,

 - Developing pressure ulcers or bedsores.

-- Medical bills (past and future)
+- Medical bills (past and future);

-- Wage loss (past and future)
+- Wage loss (past and future);

-- Nursing costs
+- Nursing costs;

-- Physical therapy, other rehabilitation services
+- Physical therapy, other rehabilitation services; and/or

 - Transportation costs to and from doctor appointments.

 You should also be compensated for non-economic (or general) damages, like pain and suffering and mental distress.
 These are more challenging to prove but are very real losses.

 The list of those responsible is long.
 Basically, any medical professional or medical facility can be sued for medical malpractice.
 This includes:

-- Nursing Homes
+- Nursing Homes.

-You must file a claim within 3 years from the date of your injury or when you should have reasonably learned of it.
+You must file a claim within three (3) years from the date of your injury or when you should have reasonably learned of it.
 You should file as soon as possible, though, to secure the evidence.
 The longer you wait, the more likely it is that evidence can get lost or misplaced.

 ”Cava law firm has been mine and my family’s go-to for all of our legal needs!
 Whether it’s for personal injuries, vehicle accidents, or just some guidance in legal advice, Christopher and Jennifer as well as their outstanding team always do an amazing job with returning calls and getting the job done in a most professional and timely manner.
 The practice is a very relaxing environment, you just feel at ease and at home in times that can cause anxiety and frustration for most people.
 I highly recommend the Cava law firm for all your legal needs as well.
 They definitely do everything they can to get you what you deserve and if you’re at fault they help guide you in a way to help you feel like things will be okay.
 They continue to follow up and make sure you are truly happy with your experience.” – Mary Emmonds (Google Review)